Mystery as Meghan Markle’s lifestyle brand website leads to foodbank

 The former senior royal, 41, announced her new venture, American Riviera Orchard, on social media last month, however, it was not immediately clear exactly what it was offering.

-But it soon emerged that the company is registered to sell lifestyle products including downloadable and printed recipe books, table wear, textiles, as well as foods like jam and marmalade.
+But it soon emerged that the company is registered to sell lifestyle products including downloadable and printed recipe books, tableware, textiles, as well as foods like jam and marmalade.

 The first of these products - jars of jam - were made public after Markle gifted 50 limited edition samples to influencers to promote the brand ahead of its official launch.

-While the website ending in ‘.com’ leads to a highly stylised website introducing Meghan’s brand along with a waiting list to join, the site ending in ‘.uk’ mysteriously leads to Trussell Trust landing page and then a fundraiser.
+While the website ending in ‘.com’ leads to a highly stylised website introducing Meghan’s brand along with a waiting list to join, the site ending in ‘.uk’ encourages people to donate to the Trussell Trust and features a link to a GoFundMe set up for the charity.

-It is believed that it will be a luxury lifestyle brand, although none of its prices have currently been made public.
+It is believed that American Riviera Orchard will be a luxury lifestyle brand, although none of its prices have currently been made public.

 The brand’s soft launch included a vintage-style video of the actress pruning flowers and cooking to the tune of Nancy Wilson’s “I Wish You Love”.